stefonrose/Valheim-Compendium-Individual/README.md

 - [x] **Implement the app homepage**

-    Implement the hompage so that the user can see an overview of the ggame along with the main game elements when they load the app.
+    Implement the homepage so that the user can see an overview of the game along with the main game elements when they load the app.

     **Current Implementation**